ontio/documentation/get_started_en.md

 ### How to write a smart contract

-For a better understand of our smart contract framework we reccomend you to try our [Hello World smart contract](https://ontio.github.io/documentation/The_Hello_World_Contract_en.html)
+For a better understand of our smart contract framework we recommend you to try our [Hello World smart contract](https://ontio.github.io/documentation/The_Hello_World_Contract_en.html)

 When developing smart contracts, there is a lot of smart contract APIs that must be invoked.
 For introduction to these APIs, please refer to [API of Smart Contract](https://apidoc.ont.io/smartcontract/).